wp-plugins/livepress/readme.txt

 *   Change the sort order of users or show in random order
 *   Adjust the size of user avatars
 *   Optionally show a user's name or biography
-*   Show users from the current blog, all blogs or a selection of blogs (on WPMU)
+*   Show users from the current blog, all blogs or a selection of blogs (on WPMU/Multisite)
 *   Group users by their blog (when showing from multiple blogs), and show the blog name above each grouping (experimental feature).

 The plugin makes use of built in wordpress (core) functions to retrieve user information and get avatars.